 North America is a continent of diverse landscapes.
 It ranges from the barren Arctic of the far north to the southern heat of Florida.
 In North America, six major biomes range from the tundra to the desert.
 With such a diverse landscape, it’s no wonder the wildlife here is just as diverse.
-There are many species of birds in North America.
+There are many species of North American birds.

 Whether you measure in wingspan or weight, there’s no denying that some birds here are larger than others.
 We will count down the 11 largest birds in North America by their wingspan.
 Read on to learn about the biggest birds you can see in North America.